Dr. Chris Chatfield

 Author of four textbooks, namely

-• The Analysis of Time Series: An Introduction (6th edn.), 2004 - a thorough rewrite of this best-selling text,
+• The Analysis of Time Series: An Introduction with R (7th edn.), 2019 - a new edition of this best-selling text incorporating R with Haipeng Xing as co-author,

 • Introduction to Multivariate Analysis (with A.J.
 Collins),